 You should still configure the switch first.
-After all the settings are applied, go to the switch configuration page, click on Basic, click General Settings and change the IP address of the switch to be within your network's IP subnet.
-Click Save in the top right to save the IP settings to the NV-RAM.
+After all the settings are applied, go to the switch configuration page, click on System, click IPv4 Setup and change the IP address of the switch to be within your network's IP subnet.
+Click Apply, then click OK.
+Then click Save Settings to Flash (menu) and click Save Settings to Flash to save the IP settings to the NV-RAM.